MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-windows-phone-8-1.md

 ---
 # required metadata

-title: Add custom settings to Windows Phone 8.1 devices in Microsoft Intune - Azure | Microsoft Docs
+title: Add custom settings to Windows Phone 8.1 devices in Microsoft Intune
 titleSuffix:
 description: Add or create a custom profile to use the OMA-URI settings for devices running Windows Phone 8.1 in Microsoft Intune.
 keywords: